nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_4.md

 ## Step 1: View files in Cavatica

-Select the newly created project folder under the <span class="highlight_txt">Projects</span> tab.
-The Dashboard of the project folder has three panels: Description, Members and Analyses.
-Click on the <span class="highlight_txt">Files</span> tab to list all the project files.
+* Select the newly created project folder under the <span class="highlight_txt">Projects</span> tab.
+* The Dashboard of the project folder has three panels: Description, Members and Analyses.
+* Click on the <span class="highlight_txt">Files</span> tab to list all the project files.

 ![Files tab in project homepage](../rna-seq-images/10_Cavatica.png "Files tab in project homepage")

-Click on the <span class="highlight_txt">Type: All</span> filter for a drop down box which lists the type and number of files: 98 gunzipped tsv files.
+* Click on the <span class="highlight_txt">Type: All</span> filter for a drop down box which lists the type and number of files: 98 compressed tsv files.

 ![Total files in project folder](../rna-seq-images/11_Cavatica.png "Total files in project folder")